Biden heads to Uvalde to meet families of victims from devastating school shooting - KTVZ

 Biden and first lady Jill Biden plan to visit Uvalde, Texas, where a gunman killed 19 students and two teachers last week.
 The White House said they would meet community and religious leaders along with family members of the young victims.

+The Bidens will visit the makeshift memorial site outside Robb Elementary School and attend Mass at Sacred Heart Catholic Church before spending the afternoon meeting the families.
+They’ll also meet with first responders before returning to their home in Delaware.

-It’s a solemn task made more grueling by the serious failings of law enforcement who responded to Tuesday’s shooting at Robb Elementary School.
+It’s a solemn task made more grueling by the serious failings of law enforcement who responded to Tuesday’s shooting in Uvalde.
 And it comes without promise of major legislative action to prevent further carnage, though a bipartisan group of lawmakers have begun talks to identify areas of potential action.

 “I’ll be heading to Uvalde, Texas, to speak to those families.
 As I speak, those parents are literally preparing to bury their children, in the United States of America, bury their children.
 There is too much violence, too much fear, too much grief,” Biden told graduates Saturday at the University of Delaware commencement ceremony.